-Kirsten Keihl, Program Manager
+Kirsten Keihl, Assistant Director

 The practicum is a required, central part of our curriculum which provides students with the opportunity to gain real world experience working with our industry partners.
 Each project is sponsored by a company, allowing students to work with partner companies to gain analytics experience and reconcile mathematical theory with business practice.
 Student groups — supervised by an MSDS faculty member — work with the practicum company to identify, define, scope, and analyze a particular business problem.
 All groups are additionally supported and supervised by the MSDS practicum director.

 Following an initial hypothesis, students typically engage in data acquisition, exploratory data analysis, feature extraction, model development and evaluation, as well as oral and written communication of results.
 Class schedules are set so that students can work onsite one to two days per week.